processone/docker-ejabberd/ecs/README.md

 - /home/ejabberd/database/: Directory containing Mnesia database.
 You should backup or export the content of the directory to persistent storage (host storage, local storage, any storage plugin)
 - /home/ejabberd/conf/: Directory containing configuration and certificates

+All these files are owned by ejabberd user inside the container.
+Corresponding UID:GID is 9000:9000.
+If you prefer bind mounts instead of docker volumes, then you need to map this to valid UID:GID on your host to get read/write access on mounted directories.

 ## Generating ejabberd release

 ### Configuration